ropensci/qualR/README.md

 Save it, and the changes will work after restart R.
 To call them, you use `Sys.getenv()`.

-So now, if we replicate the previous example *Downloading one parameter from one AQS*, it will be something like this:
+So now, if we replicate the previous example *Downloading multiple parameter from one AQS*, it will be something like this:

 ```R
 library(qualR)